David Hensley Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the sixth-best in the league.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks seventh in MLB.

-- The Blue Jays have a 4.86 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Blue Jays' 4.70 team ERA ranks 20th across all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 26 total home runs at a clip of 1.5 per game (second-most in the league).
+- The Blue Jays rank 25th in baseball in home runs surrendered (26 total, 1.4 per game).

-- Bassitt makes the start for the Blue Jays, his fourth of the season.
-He is 1-2 with a 7.63 ERA and 12 strikeouts in 15 1/3 innings pitched.
+- The Blue Jays are sending Berrios (1-2) to the mound for his fourth start of the season.
+He is 1-2 with a 7.98 ERA and 18 strikeouts through 14 2/3 innings pitched.

-- The righty last appeared on Thursday against the Detroit Tigers, when he went six innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Friday against the Tampa Bay Rays, when he went five innings, allowing one earned run while giving up four hits.

-- The 34-year-old has an ERA of 7.63, with 7 strikeouts per nine innings, in three games this season.
-Opponents are batting .276 against him.
+- In three games this season, the 28-year-old has amassed a 7.98 ERA and 11 strikeouts per nine innings, while allowing a batting average of .306 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.